Bram-Hub/Bram-Monty-Hall/README.md

 <p align="center"><a href="https://laravel.com" target="_blank"><img src="http://scer.rpi.edu/sites/default/files/logo-with-tag.jpg" width="400"></a></p>

 # Developer Installation Guide
 The website is currently being hosted on Heroku with a Laravel backend implementation and MySQL as the database.
-As such, backend developers will need to install PHP7, MySQL, and Git.
-Frontend developers will need to install PHP7 and Git.
+As such, backend developers will need to install PHP7, Composer, MySQL, and Git.
+Frontend developers will need to install PHP7, Composer, and Git.

 ## Installing Git
 1. For easy installation, it is recommend to install the [GitHub Desktop](https://desktop.github.com/) Client for Mac and Windows Machines